mentayuri1-dot/webhook/README.md

 ### Endpoints

 - `/` - Main webhook endpoint (handles both GET and POST)
-- `/dashboard` - Web interface to view and respond to requests
+- `/dashboard` - **Enhanced web interface** to view and respond to requests
 - `/health` - Health check endpoint

-### Web Dashboard
+### Enhanced Web Dashboard

-Access the web dashboard at `http://localhost:5000/dashboard` to:
+Access the enhanced web dashboard at `http://localhost:5000/dashboard` to:
-- View all received requests with their details
+- View all received requests with their details in a user-friendly interface
+- See real-time statistics (total requests, POST/GET counts, recent activity)
-- See headers, data, and query parameters
+- Inspect headers, data, and query parameters with syntax highlighting
-- Send custom responses to requests
+- Send custom responses to requests with configurable status codes
 - Clear request history
+- Send test requests directly from the UI
+- Auto-refresh every 30 seconds

 ### Examples